About The Gap

 We are committed to empowering them to achieve their dreams.

-Since 2008 The Gap has been supporting teenagers and young people in Sutton Coldfield and the local areas.
-The Gap are involved in projects for young people in the local community including promoting good mental health and wellbeing to help them better live with challenging lives.
-Every child and young person is cherished.
-Every connection counts.
+Today the Gap are involved in several different projects for young people in the local community including providing a safe space after school or college and promoting good mental health and wellbeing to help with challenging lives.

 The Gap runs the following projects: